-If my mom, who is supposed to love more than anybody else, is not kind to me, who else will be?
+If my mom doesn’t care about my feelings and shows affection to me, who else will be?
 This is the most frequent question many children are asking themselves today.

 But do they mean those unkind things they do or say?
 Good parents always protect their children from harm and should be the last person to hurt you.

 Your mom is supposed to be the most special person in your life.
 This hurts even more when she says something that offends you, hurting your feelings.

 You might not know what to do or how to respond.
 This article will help you learn how to respond to a mom who doesn’t care about your feelings while taking care of yourself.